abneribeiro/abneribeiro/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abneribeiro&color=yellow" alt="Profile views" /> </p>

 ## About Me
-🌟 Data stories are my passion, and I'm an avid explorer in the realm of data.
-As a Data Analyst, I delve into the depths of datasets, unearthing hidden gems of insights and transforming them into compelling narratives.
-My goal is to empower decision-makers with the knowledge they need to drive meaningful change and fuel success.

-- 🔥 Data analyst focused on continuous learning through hands-on projects and eager to contribute expertise to drive impactful insights. 🚀💡
+🌟 I am a Software Engineer passionate about creating innovative and scalable solutions.
+With strong skills in programming, application development, and software architecture, I have experience in various programming languages such as Python, Java, and JavaScript.
+My goal is to build efficient and robust systems, utilizing best development practices and collaborating with multidisciplinary teams.
+I have a curious mindset and stay updated with the latest technological trends.
+I am ready to tackle challenges and contribute to the success of high-impact software projects.

 - 💻 Frontend Development: I have extensive experience in frontend development, including HTML, CSS, and JavaScript.
 I create visually appealing and responsive user interfaces that provide an intuitive and engaging experience for users.
 I am also proficient in frameworks like React and Next.js, which enable me to build dynamic and interactive web applications.

 - 🛠 Full Stack Development: I have expertise in backend technologies such as Node.js and MongoDB.
 This enables me to build end-to-end web applications, handle data storage and retrieval, and create robust APIs for seamless data integration.

 - 🌱 Machine Learning: I'm currently expanding my knowledge in Machine Learning.
-I am familiar with popular ML algorithms and frameworks like scikit-learn and TensorFlow.
+I am familiar with popular ML algorithms and frameworks like scikit-learn.
 This allows me to explore patterns, make predictions, and uncover deeper insights from complex datasets.

-- 💬 Ask me about **Python, Pandas, Numpy, JavaScript, CSS**
+- 💬 Ask me about **Python, Pandas, Numpy, JavaScript, CSS...**

 - ⚡ Fun fact **A63 😜**